 - The Endangered Species Act lists Perkinsville Bridge as Critical Habitat for three native fish, two snakes, and one bird.
 A dry river here will seriously affect these species.

-- Recent studies of the aquatic habitat and species indicate a profound loss of native fish populations in the upper 19 miles.
+- Recent studies of the aquatic habitat and species indicate a profound loss of native fish populations in the upper 19 miles (see the links below).